 American Electric Power (AEP) takes its slice of the US power pie out of Middle America.
 The holding company is one of the largest power generators and distributors in the US.
-AEP owns the nation's largest electricity transmission system, a network of almost 39,000 miles.
-It also has 223,000 miles of distribution lines.
-Its electric utilities have 5.3 million customers in 11 states and have about 37,600 MW of largely coal-fired generating capacity.
+AEP owns the nation's largest electricity transmission system, a network of almost 40,000 miles.
+It also has 230,000 miles of distribution lines.
+Its electric utilities have 5.3 million customers in 11 states and have about 38,000 MW of largely coal-fired generating capacity.
 AEP is a top wholesale energy company; it markets electricity in the US.
 Other operations include coal and bulk commodities barge transportation services.

 AEP has scaled back its unregulated non-retail operations in order to focus on its more fiscally reliable regulated businesses.
 The firm has also sold its independent power production operations and its European trading operations, but it continues to participate in wholesale energy transactions in regions of the US where it owns assets.

 Although only a small percentage of its power generation comes from renewables (such as wind and hydro), the company is investing heavily in wind power to ramp up its clean energy sources in response to carbon reduction legislation in the states it serves.
 Seeking to run cleaner, more efficient power plants to comply with regulatory clean air and water standards, AEP has also earmarked $1.2 billion through 2020 for further upgrades of its coal-fired generating plants.